nowsecure/secure-mobile-development/android/2014-06-05-implement-pendingintents-carefully.md

 ---
 layout: guide
 title: "Implement PendingIntents Carefully"
-description: "PendingIntents allow apps to pass execution to another app which can then call the Intent specified as though they were the originating app."
+description: "A PendingIntent allows an app to pass an Intent to a second application that can then execute that Intent as if it were the originating app (i.e., with the same permissions)."
 published: 1
 categories:
   - android